The Story of The Lightbox Café

 So imagine our surprise when they asked if we had any interest in opening a restaurant on the ground floor which had been unexpectedly vacated by a delicatessen before the end of its lease.

-“Sure,” we said, with all the confidence we could muster while recognizing the risks and rewards of such a daunting endeavor.
+“Sure,” we agreed, with all the confidence we could muster while recognizing the risks and rewards of such a daunting endeavor.

 “Oh, and we need it up and running in three months.”